point-4ward/Home-Assistant/README.md

 In the '.homeassistant/' folder there are some files that can't be moved, so they obviosuly stay there.
 Any that don't have to be there (and don't have to be in a specific location elswewhere, ie local icons in ./homeassistant/www/) go in a folder called config/

-When I'm adding an entry to my configuration.yaml I ask myself whether it will take more than two lines.
-If it takes only one or two lines, I put it directly in configuration.yaml
+When I'm adding an entry to my configuration.yaml I ask myself whether it will take more than three lines.
+If it takes only one, two or three lines, I put it directly in configuration.yaml

 Example:
 ```